SummerAppTeam/reactLaravelApp/README.md

 “I learned how to work as a team by dividing tasks and managing everything through GitHub so everyone could stay updated and contribute.
 I want to improve my skills in  management all the task in a timely manner and React related tools to work more efficiently on the frontend and backend” - Shihab

-“ I found working with multiple branches while collaborating with others a bit tricky at first.
+“I found working with multiple branches while collaborating with others a bit tricky at first.
 There were quite a few merging issues and I ended up doing a fair amount of copy-pasting just to make everything work.
 At one point, I accidentally pushed the .env file to GitHub, which caused more trouble.
 Deleting it from version history was harder than I expected, and it made merging with others even more difficult afterward.

 Even though it was challenging, I learned a lot from the experience.
 In the future, I definitely want to explore better ways to work with Git, branches and team collaboration.
 It taught me how important communication and good version control practices really are” - Beniitta